dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 ## Build Your Barcode Scanner App

-On this page you will learn how to create a HelloWorld React Native barcode scanner with `Dynamsoft Capture Vision` - `Barcode Reader` module.
+On this page, you will learn how to create a HelloWorld React Native barcode scanner with `Dynamsoft Capture Vision` - `Barcode Reader` module.

 ### Initialize Project and Include the Library